Kylie Dickson

-Kylie Rei Dickson (born February 12, 1999) is an American-born Belarusian artistic gymnast.
+Kylie Dickson (born February 12, 1999) is an American artistic gymnast who represented Belarus in international competition.

 Level 10 career

 Dickson started her Level 10 career in 2013.
 She qualified to the Junior Olympic Nationals and finished 8th on vault.
 In 2014, she was the Level 10 Region 8 vault and bars champion.
 She competed at the 2014 Junior Olympic Nationals and finished 14th in the all-around and won the silver medal on vault.
 Dickson started training at the All Olympia Gymnastics Center, and in 2015 she was the Level 10 Region 1 vault and bars champion.
 Later in 2015, she became a Senior International Elite gymnast through qualifiers.

 Elite career

 Dickson qualified to the 2015 U.S. Classic, where she finished 11th in the all-around and 8th on the floor exercise.

 She competed for Belarus at the 2015 World Artistic Gymnastics Championships, with club teammate Alaina Kwan.
 She and Kwan were granted Belarusian citizenship by Belarusian gymnastics officials.
 Dickson and Kwan's all-around performance at the 2015 World Artistic Gymnastics Championships qualified Belarus for a spot at the 2016 Gymnastics Olympic Test Event held in Rio April 2016.